147,238 moments resolved

 What this is

 The Weird Websites category at BoredomBash collects the working subset of the internet's strange-by-effect web — sites that produce an immediate "what is this" reaction without crossing into actual distress.
-This Person Does Not Exist, InspiroBot, Ever Dream This Man, ZomboCom, Endless Horse, Patience Is A Virtue, MapCrunch.
-Sixteen featured below; the full category contains over thirty.
+InspiroBot, Ever Dream This Man, ZomboCom, Jackson Pollock, MapCrunch, Falling Falling.
 We formally created this category in May 2026 to give weird-as-distinct-from-useless its own home, after years of weird sites living awkwardly in the Useless and Hidden Gems categories.
 For the broader explainer on what weird websites are and where they came from, see our weird websites guide.

 The directory · 16 entries